Ramchand Pakistani: Plot

-Champa (Nandita Das) is a Hindu woman who is left desolate when her young son and husband disappear one day from their village at the India-Pakistan border near Nagarparkar, in the Tharparkar district of the Sindh province.
-The film depicts the crossing of the India-Pakistan border, during a period (June 2002) of war-like tension between the two countries, by two members of a Pakistani Hindu family belonging to the 'untouchable' dalit caste, and the extraordinary consequences of this unintended action upon the lives of a woman, a man, and their son.
+Champa is a Hindu woman left desolate when her young son and husband disappear one day from their village at the India-Pakistan border near Nagarparkar, in the Tharparkar district of Sindh province.
+The film depicts the crossing of the India–Pakistan border during a period of war-like tension between the two countries in June 2002 by two members of a Pakistani Hindu family belonging to the 'untouchable' Dalit caste, and the extraordinary consequences of this unintended act on the lives of a woman, a man, and their son.

-The film is about a Hindu Dalit family living in Pakistan peacefully.
-Ramchand, the main protagonist who is 8 years old, is the son of Shankar and Champa.
-One day, after an altercation with his mother, Ramchand runs away in anger and, accidentally, crosses the Indo-Pakistan border into India.
-His father follows him and, he too, crosses the border into India.
+The film centres on a Hindu Dalit family living peacefully in Pakistan.
+Ramchand, the main protagonist, is an 8-year-old boy and the son of Shankar and Champa.
+One day, following an altercation with his mother, Ramchand runs away in anger and accidentally crosses the Indo-Pakistan border into India.
+His father follows him and also crosses the border into India.

-After being arrested by the border security personnel, they are sent to a prison in India and stay there for a long time.
-They get a release order soon, but later it turns out to be a mistake and they are sent back to the jail.
-Ramchand, the 8 years old boy, and his father Shankar are unregistered prisoners during much of their stay in India.
-Meanwhile, Ramchand’s mother, Champa, leads a life of loneliness and although she takes a temporary job in a faraway place, she returns to her village.
+After being arrested by border security personnel, they are sent to a prison in India, where they remain for a long time.
+They soon receive a release order, but it later proves to have been issued in error, and they are sent back to prison.
+Ramchand, the 8-year-old boy, and his father Shankar remain unregistered prisoners during much of their stay in India.
+Meanwhile, Ramchand’s mother, Champa, leads a lonely life and, although she takes a temporary job in a distant place, eventually returns to her village.

-Finally, after 5 years, when Ramchand has grown a few years, he gets released.
-He returns home to his mother.
-His father, Shankar, also gets released soon after.
-They are united and there, the film ends.
+Finally, after five years, by which time Ramchand has grown older, he is released and returns home to his mother.
+His father, Shankar, is also released soon afterwards.
+The family is reunited, and the film ends there.